Volvo vs. Mercedes Reliability: A Detailed Comparison

 The Mercedes Benz 2021 EQS earned a Euro NCAP five-star overall safety rating in a crash test.
 Similarly, Volvo has multiple five-star ratings across its different years of production, earning the IIHS Top Pick rating in 2021.

 Mercedes invented most of the safety features that most cars integrate into its system.
-With crumple zones, airbag technology, ABS braking systems, and seatbelt tensioners, Mercedes pioneered introducing these safety systems.
+With crumple zones, airbag technology, ABS braking systems, and seatbelt tensioners, Mercedes pioneered these safety systems.

-We wouldn’t be quick to conclude that Volvo is safer than Mercedes.
-Both cars are reliable when it comes to safety.
+Overall, both cars are reliable when it comes to safety.

 Winner: Both